angus-mackenzie/ASD-Notes/ASD05.md

 * Concentrating on achieving results
 ## Warning
 * No silver bullet
-    * That is, it ain't a technique that compensates for lack of training or experience
+    * It is not a technique that compensates for lack of training or experience
 * Scrum is not a panacea for all known development ills
     * A hot topic in the software and games industry
 > Panacea - solution to everything